-LOS ANGELES (CNS) - Another 38 deaths due to the coronavirus were reported in Los Angeles County today, while health officials again urged people participating in protests to take precautions against spreading the virus.
+LOS ANGELES (CNS) - Another 38 deaths due to the coronavirus were reported in Los Angeles County, and health officials again urged people participating in protests to take precautions against spreading the virus.

 The 38 deaths -- one of which was actually reported Wednesday by health officials in Long Beach -- lifted the countywide total number of fatalities during the pandemic to 5,701.